datastax/dsbulk/manual/settings.md

 #### -h,--driver.hosts _&lt;string&gt;_

 The contact points to use for the initial connection to the cluster.
 This must be a comma-separated list of hosts, each specified by a host-name or ip address.
 If the host is a DNS name that resolves to multiple A-records, all the corresponding addresses will be used.
 Do not use `localhost` as a host-name (since it resolves to both IPv4 and IPv6 addresses on some platforms).
-Note that each host entry may optionally be followed by `:port` to specify the port to connect to.
-When not specified, this value falls back to the *port* setting.

 Default: **"127.0.0.1"**.

 #### -port,--driver.port _&lt;number&gt;_

-The port to connect to at initial contact points.
+The native transport port to connect to.
+This must match DSE's [native_transport_port](https://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html#configCassandra_yaml_r__native_transport_port) configuration option.

 Note that all nodes in a cluster must accept connections on the same port number.
+Mixed-port cluster are not supported.

 Default: **9042**.